Ecwid/ecwid-api-docs/includes/_products.md

 combinations | Array\<*Variation*\> | List of the product variations
 dimensions | \<*ProductDimensions*\> | Product dimensions info showOnFrontpage | number | A positive number indicates the position (index) of a product in the store front page – the smaller the number, the higher the product is displayed on a page.
-A missing field means the product is not shown in the store front page (for private tokens)
+A missing field means the product is not shown in the store front page (for private tokens) isSampleProduct | boolean | `true` if this product is a sample one (sample product when Ecwid store is initially created). `false` otherwise.
+Read only

 #### FavoritesStats
 Field | Type  | Description